mattl/wordpress-to-eleventy/README.md

 * This now supports wordpress.com blogs
 * You'll need https://nodejs.org/ or something similar installed on your computer

+## What this is supposed to do

 You should get a static copy of your WordPress pages and posts in _site.

+## What this doesn't do

+It doesn't move over any images, in fact it doesn't know about your `wp-content` folder at all.

 based on https://www.sitepoint.com/wordpress-headless-cms-eleventy/